eohjelle/quereada/README.md

 ### API keys

-The app will look for API keys in a `userData` folder, which defaults to `~/.config/querygator` on Linux, `~/Library/Application Support/querygator` on macOS, and `AppData\Roaming\querygator` on Windows.
+The app will look for API keys in a `userData` folder, which defaults to `~/.config/quereada` on Linux, `~/Library/Application Support/quereada` on macOS, and `AppData\Roaming\quereada` on Windows.
 Specifically, it will look for a file called `api_keys.json`.
 Inside, you should have keys for the services you want to use.
 For example:

 ```userData/api_keys.json
 {